NZOI/NZOI.github.io/nzic/index.md

 nzic_weight: 0
 ---

-The NZIC is an annual online programming contest series run by the New Zealand Olympiad in Informatics.
-There are 3 rounds, each taking place over a specified week-long period.
+The NZIC online programming contest series, run by the New Zealand Olympiad in Informatics, is continuing in 2022!
+There will be 3 rounds.
 In each round, students choose a time during the week of that round to solve a selection of programming problems.
 The difficulty ranges from entry-level implementation problems to more challenging algorithmic problems.
-You can try out examples for free on our [training website](https://train.nzoi.org.nz/).
+You can find examples on our [training website](https://train.nzoi.org.nz/).

-The contest is open to all students currently enrolled in a secondary school (or intermediate) in New Zealand (students from year 7-13).
-There will be a scoreboard for individuals and one for schools.
-You can view the results and solutions for previous rounds [here](past).
-Past problems are avaliable for practice on our [training website](https://train.nzoi.org.nz/).

 ### Registration

-Registration is not yet open.
-Sign up to [our mailing list](https://forms.gle/Vhe8M6hUMfByhFAA8) to receive information about NZIC 2022.
+**Registration for NZIC 2022 is now open!**
+Registration for all NZIC rounds will remain open until the last competition day on the 28th of August 2022.
+However, you should register well before you plan to sit the next round - if there is an issue with registration during a round, we are not guaranteed to respond in time for you to compete in that round.
+If you have missed a round, or you know that you won't be able to make one of the rounds, you are still welcome to register and compete in the other rounds.

+- [Register for NZIC 2022](https://forms.gle/v78fiP3w5HUH6ibh8) - you will also be signed up to the NZIC mailing list.
+We will keep you informed about upcoming rounds, results, solutions, and camp selection.
 You may unsubscribe at any time.

+### Schedule

+There will be 3 rounds in NZIC 2022.
+Contest weeks are:

+- Monday Apr 11 to Sunday Apr 17
+- Monday Jul 4 to Sunday Jul 10
+- Monday Aug 22 to Sunday Aug 28

 ### Updates